reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 This code retrieves user data asynchronously using pipelining.
 It sends parallel requests to the server for each user ID.
 The method `getUserWithPipelining()` orchestrates this process, while `getUserWithParallelRequests()` handles actual request execution.
-Each request is processed asynchronously, and responses are stored in a map.
-If an error occurs, it's logged, and an appropriate message is added to the response map.
+Processes each request asynchronously, and stores responses in a map.
+If an error occurs, it logs the error, and adds an appropriate message to the response map.
 Finally, the method returns the map containing user responses.

 {{% warning title="The `ConnectionClosedException` For Unsupported HTTP/2 Async Features" %}}
 It may be noted that not all servers support HTTP/2 features like multiplexing.
 In that case, Apache HttpAsyncClient multiplexer encounters `ConnectionClosedException` with the message "Frame size exceeds maximum" when executing requests with an enclosed message body and the remote endpoint having negotiated a maximum frame size larger than the protocol default (16 KB).